M-Fatah/core/docs/platform.md

 }
 ```

 `Platform_Window_Desc` supplies the initial desktop window size and title.
-Android keeps the same construction API, but its actual size comes from the current `ANativeWindow` and its displayed app title comes from the Activity manifest; Core does not override either value from the descriptor.
+Android and iOS keep the same construction API but derive native size from their connected host objects.
+Android gets its displayed app title from the Activity manifest; iOS does not apply the descriptor title to its `UIWindow`.

 `platform_window_get_native_handles` returns `ANativeWindow *` as `window` and `ANativeActivity *` as `context` on Android.
 Returned handles are borrowed.
 On Android, Core keeps the returned `ANativeWindow *` valid until the next `platform_window_poll` or `platform_window_deinit`; do not cache it across frames.